oblivia-simplex/plog/README.md

 It's expected that you will be running P'log from the directory into which you have cloned its git repository, and that the data that makes up the meat of your blog will live in its own git repo, under `./content/`.
-P'log relies on consulting the `./content/` repo's git log in order to determine the publication dates of your posts.
-(I might think of a better way of doing this in the future, but it suits my own purposes pretty nicely, for now.)
+This isn't strictly necessary, but it's a good way to go about doing things.